daredloco/live-controls/README.md

 - Livewire Control (Blade Component didn't work).
 Add it to the body of your layout or the page you want to use it.
 - Added InputTypes: TextInput, NumericInput
 - Timer and (optional) progressbar to close the window automatically
-- Added InputFields (Text, Numeric, Date, Time, Color, TextArea) to Popups called by Livewire
+- Added InputFields (Text, Numeric, Date, Time, Color, TextArea, Select) to Popups called by Livewire
 - Added InputGroups which acts as a group of InputFields for easy implementation and creation

 ### Todo